-Following CDC and Alameda County Health Guidelines Sunflower Hill has created an in depth Covid-19 Plan to help keep employees, volunteers, and visitors safe when accessing our locations.
+Following CDC and Alameda County Health Guidelines Sunflower Hill has created an in depth Covid-19 Plan to help keep employees, volunteers, participants and visitors safe when accessing our locations.
 We have highlighted basic guidelines below, but at your request we are happy to share our complete Covid-19 plan with you.

 People with COVID-19 have had a wide range of reported symptoms, ranging from mild symptoms to severe illness.